benplotke/check_and_email_scripts/README.md

 A short python program which checks if external IP has changed and sends and email if it has

-I have a cron wich runs this every hour.
+I have a cron which runs this every hour.

 Fill in your credentials at the top.